Home Programming Building REST APIs with FastAPI: A Modern Python Web Framework Guide

 detail=f"Task {task_id} not found")

-The key change here is the Depends(get_db) pattern.
-This is FastAPI’s dependency injection system — it automatically creates a database session for each request and closes it when the request is done, even if an error occurs.
-This is a clean, testable pattern that avoids global state.
+The key change is the Depends(get_db) pattern.
+This is FastAPI’s dependency injection system: it automatically creates a database session for each request and closes it when the request is complete, even if an error occurs.
+The pattern is clean, testable, and avoids global state.

-Tip: For new projects, consider using SQLModel instead of separate SQLAlchemy + Pydantic models.
-Created by the same author as FastAPI, SQLModel lets you define a single class that works as both a Pydantic model and a SQLAlchemy model, reducing duplication significantly.
+Tip: For new projects, SQLModel may be preferable to separate SQLAlchemy and Pydantic models.
+Created by the same author as FastAPI, SQLModel permits a single class to serve as both Pydantic model and SQLAlchemy model, significantly reducing duplication.

 Authentication and Security

 No production API is complete without authentication.
-Let us implement two approaches: a simple API key for server-to-server communication, and JWT tokens for user-facing authentication.
+Two approaches are implemented below: a simple API key for server-to-server communication, and JWT tokens for user-facing authentication.

 Simple API Key Authentication